pathminder/pathminder.github.io/_classes/warder-dervish-defender.md

     levels: [12]
     text: At 12th level, a warder can use mental and physical resiliency to avoid certain attacks.
 If she makes a successful Fortitude or Will saving throw against an attack that has a reduced effect on a successful save, she instead avoids the effect entirely.
 A helpless warder does not gain the benefit of the stalwart ability.

-  - name: steel defense
+  - name: grace of blades
     type: Ex
     levels: [15]
-    text: At 15th level, the warder is capable of turning an otherwise lethal blow and continue the fight.
-When an attack that inflicts hit point damage from a natural attack, melee weapon, or ranged weapon would reduce the warder to 0 or fewer hit points, she can make a Fortitude save (DC the attacker's attack roll) to deflect the attack to her armor or shield (light, heavy, or tower shields only), causing it to suffer the damage in her place (apply item hardness as normal).
-If this would break the character's armor, it gains the broken condition until it is repaired.
-The warder cannot use this ability with broken armor or a broken shield.
-The warder must be wearing armor or a shield to use this ability.
+    text: At 15th level, the dervish defender gains mastery over her two-weapon style.
+Whenever the dervish defender makes an attack with one weapon while holding two or more weapons or using a double weapon (such as during a full attack during which she is not two-weapon fighting, or using a strike that includes a melee attack), she increases that attack’s damage by an amount equal to one of her off-hand weapons’ damage (including any extraordinary and magical enhancements) plus one-half her Strength modifier.
+Whenever the dervish defender makes an attack with more than one weapon (such as when making a full attack while two-weapon fighting or a strike that includes an attack with two or more weapons) she increases the damage of her weapons (and their enhancements) by one die step (as if increasing in size).

-  - name: born of steel
+  - name: critical evasion
     type: Ex
     levels: [19]
-    text: At 19th level, the warder is so at home in her armor that it is like a second skin, protecting her with its familiar embrace.
-When wearing medium or heavy armor, the warder is more resistant to critical hits.
-When a critical threat is rolled against him, the warder may add her Intelligence modifier to her AC against the critical confirmation roll.
+    text: At 19th level, when wearing light armor or no armor, the warder is more resistant to critical hits.
+When a critical threat is rolled against her, the warder may add her Intelligence modifier to her AC against the critical confirmation roll.

   - name: deathless defenses
     type: Ex